 California DMV Hearing Procedure

 Motorists arrested for Driving Under the Influence of alcohol or drugs in California have only 10 days from the date of arrest to request an Administrative Per Se (APS) hearing from the California DMV to determine whether or not the driver's license will be suspended.
 The Department of Motor Vehicles case is separate from the criminal court case the driver faces.
-With the help of a California criminal defense lawyer with experience in DUI and DMV cases, consequences of these hearings may be limited.
+With the help of a California criminal defense attorney with experience in DUI and DMV cases, consequences of these hearings may be limited.

 California DMV has the burden of proof at an APS hearing.
 It must prove by a preponderance of the evidence that the arresting officer had a reasonable belief that the driver was under the influence, that the arrest was lawful, and that the driver had a blood alcohol content (BAC) of .08 percent or greater while driving a motor vehicle.
 If all three of these facts are proven, the license will be suspended.